Emik03/KeepCoding/Documentation/Game.References.md

 <a name='KeepCoding.Game.References.KtaneRewritten'></a>
 `KtaneRewritten` 2
 Implies that the library from TheDarkSid3r's Keep Talking and Nobody Explodes Rewritten be used, and its values are returned.
-### Remarks
-As of right now, this value is unused as the library is yet to be finished.
-This value will become usable at a later date.

 <a name='KeepCoding.Game.References.None'></a>
 `None` 0